EPCCed/dirac-safe/safe-guide-users.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you still remember your current machine account password, you can
-simply log in to DiRAC as normal and then use the passwd command
+simply log in to the DiRAC system as normal and then use the passwd command

 ::